Margaret Mullins published Engage: MARTA bus network redesign in Take Action 2021-11-08 15:08:03 -0500

 Public transportation, or transit, benefits everyone — even people who don’t use it.
 Transit cuts down on traffic, helps students and employees get to work on time, and is safer than other modes of travel.

-Margaret Mullins published Creating a More Equitable City through Mobility Policy Agenda: City of Atlanta Transit & Affordability Recommendations in Sign our 2021 Policy Agenda 2021-03-26 11:55:06 -0400
+Margaret Mullins published Creating a More Equitable City through Mobility Policy Agenda: City of Atlanta Transit & Affordability Recommendations in Sign: equity & mobility agenda 2021-03-26 11:55:06 -0400

 City of Atlanta Policy Agenda: Transit & Affordability Recommendations